bigbadcyborg/virus-check/README.md

-# simple virus-check on windows
+# simple virus-check on windows:

 View Established Connections in Terminal: